Dynatrace/openkit-dotnet/README.md

 ## Building the Source

 Open `openkit-dotnetfull.sln` in Visual Studio 2017 and build the needed project(s).

+Note: System.Net.Http.dll has to be deployed when using OpenKit for .NET Framework 4.0.

 ## General Concepts
 * TBD